 So what tipped me from “yeah Montreal seems okay” to “holy hell I’m in love.”
 Was it the street art?
 The architecture?
 The pink balloons hanging about the street in the Gay Village?
 The food (poutine yes!)?
 The atmosphere?
 The nice weather?
 Was it the fact that Mac’s Convenience stores (RIP) in Quebec were called Couche-Tard, and that childish thing made me laugh when I saw it?
 Was it because some of my rudimentary school French was coming back, so I understood the cashier at the drug store was asking if I’d like a bag for my purchase?
 (And I got to say “non, merci” so nine years of French class paid off).

 Yes, to all of that, but also I saw people reading books, like everywhere.
 I even saw a lady reading a book while crossing the street (like Belle from Beauty and the Beast).
 And at some point, while wandering around the city, I said under my breath, “Holy shit, Montreal is awesome.”
 Dear readers, I was in love.

-Of course this makes no sense, but it’s not supposed to.
+Of course, this makes no sense, but it’s not supposed to.
 Falling in love with a place, like falling in love with a person, isn’t based on hard cold facts.
 It’s based on feelings and I felt Montreal was awesome.
-I know what I saw and experienced in Montreal could be allowed to many other cities.
-Montreal isn’t the only place with street art, or people dining outside in the summer, or possible even 60-year old ladies on kick scooters.
+I know what I saw and experienced in Montreal could have happened in other cities.
+Montreal isn’t the only place with street art, or people dining outside in the summer, or possibly even 60-year old ladies on kick scooters.
 If I lived in Montreal I’d find things I didn’t like (because no place is perfect).
-And I know people who’ve visited Montreal and didn’t fall in love with city.
+And I know people who’ve visited Montreal and didn’t fall in love with the city.
 But I did.